Is Neuro-Symbolic AI Meeting its Promise in Natural Language Processing? A Structured Review: Introduction

-At its core, Neuro-Symbolic AI (NeSy) is ``the combination of deep learning and symbolic reasoning" \cite{Garcez_Lamb_2020}.
-The goal of NeSy is to address the weaknesses of each of symbolic and sub-symbolic approaches while preserving their strengths (see figure \ref{fig:capabilities}).
-Thus NeSy promises to deliver a best-of-both-worlds approach which embodies the ``two most fundamental aspects of intelligent cognitive behavior: the ability to learn from experience, and the ability to reason from what has been learned"\cite{Garcez_Lamb_2020, Valiant_2003}.
+At its core, Neuro-Symbolic AI (NeSy) is \say{the combination of deep learning and symbolic reasoning} \cite{Garcez_Lamb_2020}.
+The goal of NeSy is to address the weaknesses of each of symbolic and sub-symbolic (neural, connectionist) approaches while preserving their strengths (see figure \ref{fig:capabilities}).
+Thus NeSy promises to deliver a best-of-both-worlds approach which embodies the \say{two most fundamental aspects of intelligent cognitive behavior: the ability to learn from experience, and the ability to reason from what has been learned} \cite{Garcez_Lamb_2020, Valiant_2003}.

-Remarkable progress has been made on the learning side, especially in the area of Natural Language Processing (NLP) and in particular with deep learning architectures such as the transformer \cite{vaswani2017attention}.
-However, these systems display certain intrinsic weaknesses which some researchers argue cannot be addressed by deep learning alone; and that in order to do even the most basic reasoning, we need rich representations which enable precise, human interpretable inference via mathematical logic.
+Remarkable progress has been made on the learning side, especially in the area of Natural Language Processing (NLP) and in particular with deep learning architectures such as the Transformer \cite{vaswani2017attention,devlin-etal-2019-bert}.
+However, these systems display certain intrinsic weaknesses which some researchers \cite{pearl2018theoretical,marcus2018deep} argue cannot be addressed by deep learning alone and that in order to do even the most basic reasoning, we need rich representations which enable precise, human interpretable inference via mathematical logic.\footnote{See also Besold et al. \cite{besold2017neural}, p.17-18 for additional context.}

-Historically, rivalry between symbolic and connectionist, or sub-symbolic, AI research has stymied collaboration across these fields.
-Although it should be acknowledged that not everyone thought the two were incompatible.
-As early as 1991, Marvin Minsky presciently asked ``Why is there so much excitement about Neural Networks today, and how is this related to research on Artificial Intelligence?
-Much has been said, in the popular press, as though these were conflicting activities.
-This seems exceedingly strange to me, because both are parts of the very same enterprise” \cite{minsky1991logical}.

-More recently, a discussion between Gary Marcus and Yoshua Bengio at the 2019 Montreal AI Debate prompted some passionate exchanges in AI circles, with Marcus arguing that ``expecting a monolithic architecture to handle abstraction and reasoning is unrealistic", while Bengio defended the stance that ``sequential reasoning can be performed while staying in a deep learning framework"\cite{AIDebate2019}.